martin-beran/fpga/mb50/README.md

 `FILE.out`

-The output file is a copy of the source file, with some additional lines, denoted by the starting character `;` (semicolon).
+The output file is a copy of the source file, except lines containing only a comment starting in the first column, with some additional lines, denoted by the starting character `;` (semicolon).
+Comments not starting in the first column of a line are retained.

 - Before each line from a different file than the previous line, a line is added with the file name (from the command line or from a `$use` directive)